SebastianHopgood/olist-360-end-to-end-ecommerce-analytics/README.md

 **Bronze (Raw):**
 ---
+The Bronze Layer serves as the landing zone for raw data, ensuring a permanent record of the original source files and preserving data lineage for auditing
-* Initial data profiling and quality audit using Microsoft Excel to remove unecessary columns, fix headers with proper names and snake casing, and removing broken fromatting to ensure a sucessful data load.
+* Initial data profiling and quality audit using Microsoft Excel to remove unnecessary columns, fix headers with proper names and snake casing, and removing broken fromatting to ensure a successful data load.
 Columns that were removed were: review_comment_title and review comment message
 * Ingested 9 raw Olist datasets from CSVs into BigQuery without modifications to preserve data lineage
 * Validated data post data integration to confirm proper data load, correct column names, and correct data types
 * Bronze Data Layout: